 1. Press quit button in software and enter analyser password.
-Wait for screen to turn black plus a further minute to allow system to shut down fully and then turn-off power.
+Wait for screen to turn black and turn-off power.

 It is important to allow the analyser to power itself down.
 Turning off the power to the analyser after the screen turns black but before it completes the shutdown procedure may result in loss of data.